stryku/stryku.github.io/_posts/multidimensional-game/2023-03-22-miltidimensional-game.md

 1, 1, 1
 ```

 What's not so trivial is logically creating faces of the cube mesh - the triangles that are going to be presented by OpenGL on the screen.
-It's not trivial, but in 3D it's still not much work to do it manually, which we're going to do now just to explicitly show what the code needs to do.
+It's not trivial, but in 3D it's still not much work to do it manually.
+We're going to do it now just to explicitly show what the code needs to do.

 Let's keep all the vertices in an array:
 ```